The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 What Should Your Launch Marketing Sequence Look Like?

 A podcast launch is a marketing event.
-You control the narrative for about 72 hours after going live.
-Use that window deliberately.
 Here’s the sequence that works for B2B finance shows, built around LinkedIn and direct outreach rather than social media algorithms.

 Launch day.
 Publish Episode 1 and Episode 2 simultaneously.
-This is the most effective single thing you can do to reduce early listener drop-off.
+This is one of the most effective ways to reduce early listener drop-off.
 A listener who finds your show and sees two episodes is more likely to subscribe than one who finds a single episode with nothing else queued.
-Schedule Episode 3 for seven days later.

 LinkedIn.
 The host’s personal LinkedIn profile drives more reach for B2B finance content than a company page.
 Post from your personal profile on launch day.
 Don’t just announce.
 Explain why you started the show and who it’s for.
 Make it worth sharing.
 For guidance on making your podcast unique in a crowded space, lead with your specific angle rather than generic show promotion.